Car Insurance Day

 Observing Car Insurance Day

 The first thing that a person should do on this holiday is to take an honest assessment of their insurance needs and what their actual insurance needs are.
-All 50 states and Washington, D.C require drivers to carry property damage liability, and most states require bodily injury liability insurance.
+All 50 states and Washington, D.C., require drivers to carry property damage liability, and most states require bodily injury liability insurance.

-And over half of U.S states require uninsured/underinsured motorist insurance.
+And over half of the U.S. states require uninsured/underinsured motorist insurance.
 Those are types of insurance that drivers must have, but there are also other types such as comprehensive that they might want to carry.
 Drivers can also let other people know about this holiday by using the hashtag #CarInsuranceDay on social media.